-The first step to building an LBO model is calculating the implied entry valuation based on an entry multiple assumption.
+So, the first step to build an LBO model is to calculate the implied entry valuation based on an entry multiple assumption.

 If we assume a “cash-free, debt-free” transaction, then the calculated enterprise value is the purchase price of the LBO target.